 Netflix is the standard-bearer of streaming.
-There’s a solid selection at all times, with new titles exchanged for older ones monthly, along with Netflix original programming which has become quite popular.
-It’s the only place to get your fix of shows like Orange is the New Black, Stranger Things, and Jessica Jones.
+There’s a solid selection at all times, with new titles exchanged for older ones monthly, along with Netflix original programming which is quickly growing and has become quite popular.

-The $7.99-per-month plan is for one standard-definition stream.
-For two concurrent HD streams (two people watching from the same account at the same time), it is $10.99.
-For $13.99, you can get up to four concurrent streams and support for 4K content.
+The $9.00-per-month plan is for one standard-definition stream.
+For two concurrent HD streams (two people watching from the same account at the same time), it is $13.00.
+For $16.00, you can get up to four concurrent streams and support for 4K content.
 Netflix is available on a variety of devices, from your PC and tablet to Chromecast and game consoles.
 You can also now download content for offline viewing.

 Hulu is one of the best all-in-one options for those only using streaming services, given its diverse set of options.
 In addition to quality original programming, a strong library of classic shows, and a good selection of anime series and movies, Hulu offers a robust live TV option.
 Unlike Netflix and Amazon, which typically get new TV series months or even a year after their TV debuts, Hulu gets some content almost immediately after airing on TV thanks to its big studio backers.

-YouTube TV allows you to watch cable-free live TV from over 60 networks including major news, sports, and entertainment channels.
+YouTube TV allows you to watch cable-free live TV from over 70+ networks including major news, sports, and entertainment channels.
 With its Cloud DVR capabilities, you are able to stream your shows from any device without running out of storage.
+You are allowed three simultaneous streams.
 YouTube TV is compatible with smart TVs such as LG and Samsung, Streaming Media players like Roku, Chromecast and Apple TV, and gaming consoles such as Xbox One.